KhronosGroup/Vulkan-Tools/vulkaninfo/vulkaninfo.md

 Executing `vulkaninfo` without specifying the type of output will default to human-readable output to the console.

+Note: The Vulkan Info binary found in the Windows Vulkan SDK is named `vulkaninfoSDK.exe`.
+This is so it doesn't get confused with the Vulkan Info distributed by an IVH, as it is installed with the Vulkan Runtime Package.
+Since the SDK does not install Vulkan Info to the path, the Windows command line version used will be from the IHV distribution.
+To run the SDK version, either use the start menu shortcuts or navigate to the `VulkanSDK/Bin` directory and run `vulkaninfoSDK.exe` directly.

 ```
 vulkaninfo --html
 ```